kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/02-react-components/02-es6-classes.md

 We can define the class once, giving it a set of **methods** and **properties** and then we can create **instances** of that class and customizing them as we go

-We could have a skateboard class
+### We could have a skateboard class
 * Skateboards all have wheels but they each can be customized with different colors, lengths, accessories...

-* Capitalize your class names
+## Capitalize your class names
 - Not enforced or required, just a common naming convention
 - This lets the user of the class know it was designed to be used with the `new` keyword

+## Practice on the Server
+We'll experiment with JavaScript on our server file `main.js`

 `server/main.js`